MicrosoftDocs/MIMDocs/MIMDocs/pam/step-4-install-mim-components-on-pam-server.md

 9. Leave the registration portal URL blank.

-10. Select the checkbox to open ports 5725 and 5726 in the firewall, and the checkbox to grant all authenticated users access to the MIM Portal site.
+10. Select the checkbox to open ports 5725 and 5726 in the firewall, and if MIM Portal is being installed, the checkbox to grant all authenticated users access to the MIM Portal site.

 11. Leave the PAM REST API hostname empty, and set *8086* as the port number.

     ![Binding Information for the PAM REST API - screenshot](./media/PAM_GS_MIM_2015_Service_Portal_configure_application_pool.png)

-12. Configure the MIM PAM REST API account to use the same account as SharePoint (as the MIM Portal is co-located on this server):
+12. Configure the MIM PAM REST API account to use the same account as SharePoint (if the MIM Portal is to be installed co-located on this server):
     - Application Pool Account Name: *SharePoint*
     - Application Pool Account Password: <em>Pass@word1</em> (or the password you created in Step 2)
     - Application Pool Account Domain: *PRIV*